 As most exhibitors know, trade shows and events oftentimes consume a significant portion of a marketing or sales budget.
-Aside from the considerable financial resources that are pumped into each event, companies are also forced to invest a great deal of time preparing (travel, hotel, freight, exhibit setup, etc.) for a show to ensure everything is perfect prior to heading out to the event.
+Aside from the considerable financial resources that are pumped into each event, companies are also forced to invest a great deal of time preparing (travel, hotel, freight, exhibit setup, etc.) for a show.
 However, recent studies have shown that very few companies take the time to prepare their staff to effectively manage and execute the show they are scheduled to attend.

 Over the years, companies have actually been decreasing their level of pre-event training at a staggering rate.
 This white paper offers exhibitors a comprehensive guide and useful tips they can use to train booth staff on how to represent their organization in the best light and effectively reach the business’s trade show goals.

 Companies and their exhibitors invest resources (human capital, financial and time) in trade shows and events every year with the sole intention of turning that investment into